Sirine86/ArcheoCode/README.md

 and pull (download) changes to/from remote repositories.
 It can be downloaded on window and Mac through https://desktop.github.com/, you have to login onto your account through File>option>account.
 Once you’ve finishing all requires, you can clone repository (past folder) and start explore the function.

+**##PyCharm:**
+once we have all the requires to start using the function, you have to open the PyCharm community and move to the file of script which is located in the same folder of repository.
+Be sure and take attention to read each command and try to understand what each one means, the comments which is following the sign ‘##’ explain each function and command do with identifying each parameter.